scaleway/serverless-examples/jobs/instances-snapshot/README.md

 ## Step 1 : Build and push to Container registry

-Serverless Jobs, like Serverless Containers (which are suited for HTTP applications) works with Containers.
+Serverless Jobs, like Serverless Containers (which are suited for HTTP applications), works with Containers.
 So first, using your terminal reach this folder and run the following commands:

 ```shell